 That last point (and getting hit by a motorcycle recently), finally pushed me into dealing with Argentine bureaucracy and going to get my license.
 The process is relatively straight-forward – if a bit time consuming.
 I’m going to detail the steps involved as some of the info I found on other expat sites has changed.

 Note that you must have a DNI to get your driver’s license.
-Also, having a valid US state issued driver’s license means you’ll get out of taking the road test though you will still have to take the written test.
+Also, having a valid foreign issued driver’s license with the certificado de legalizacion means you’ll get out of taking the road test though you will still have to take the written test.
 Bring photo copies of both of these with you when you go (although they do have a place that does onsite photo copies too).

 The first step is to make an appointment.
 You can do this online at the Buenos Aires city website or by phone at 147.
 On the day of your appointment, you’re going to have to head out to Dirección General de Licencias, Av.
 Roca 5252.
 This is way outside of the city, so plan on over an hour by bus or half an hour by car.